Five Tips For Good Health & Dental Hygiene For Seniors

 - Keep your mouth hydrated.
 If you are taking medication that causes oral dryness, it’s important to maintain oral hydration.
 Be sure to drink lots of water, or, for quick relief, chew sugar-free gum

-- Visit your dentist twice a year for oral exams and cleanings.
+- Visit your dentist twice a year for oral exams and teeth cleaning.
 Your dentist can spot any issues in your mouth and can help prevent further wearing of your teeth.
 Regular cleanings can aid in reducing plaque and increasing oral and overall health.